Hoabinhian: Hoabinhian stone artifact technology

 An experimental Hoabinhian assemblage was created and analyzed by Marwick (2008), which identified variables and methods that are the most useful in analyzing Hoabinhian assemblages.
 In particular he advocated for the use of a new method involving the dorsal cortex location of a flake.
 This method in particular was found to be especially useful in determining reduction intensity and may prove instrumental in answering broader archaeological questions involving subsistence, geographic range, and domestication.
 Based on Marwick's own research and Shoocongdej's (2000, 2006), behavioral ecological models were applied to examine human behavior through lithic assemblages which found in Tham Lod and Ban Rai rockshelters.
+Ryan Rabett and Graeme Barker compare whole assemblages across the region and find that activities differed from site to site more than has usually been assumed.
+The full sequence of tool reduction is present at Lang Kamnan Cave in western Thailand, while Lang Rongrien in the south has little waste flaking and few signs of tool-making on site.
+They accept Rasmi Shoocongdej's case for seasonal complexity in forager mobility, but expect locally contingent practices that will not always fit the seasonal criteria of her model.

 In theory, high frequencies of pre-processing should reflect logistical mobility strategy.
 However, at Tham Lod, a high frequencies of pre-processing (CPM) but a residential mobility strategy (ODM) and a low intensity of occupation (PCM) was observed: We can see an internal conflict between models.
 A multiple optima model is proposed to explain this contradictory result.
 Multiple optima model allows more than one optimal scenario and is valid to explain high time-devoting lithic technology (i.e., pre-processing of lithic) and more residential mobility strategy in the same time.